 Dental implants permanently replace missing teeth.
 Held in place with a tiny titanium rod implanted into the patient’s jaw bone, the implant serves as the root of the artificial tooth.

 Titanium is used because this type of metal can bond with bone.
 Titanium implants are very stable, secure tooth replacements.
-We then cap the dental implant with a dental crown, which looks like a natural tooth.
+The dental implant is then capped with a dental crown, which should look and function like a natural tooth.

-What are the advantages of having dental implants?
+What are the Typical Benefits of Dental Implants?

 Your specific case and requirements, in addition to the density of your jaw bone, will determine the number of actual implants you need/can get.
 Dental implants are a popular option for many patients as they have many potential configurations.